IoT Central integration and extension guide

 Transform data at ingress

-Devices may send complex telemetry that needs to be simplified before it's used in IoT Central or exported.
+Devices can send complex telemetry that needs to be simplified before IoT Central can use it or export it.
 In some scenarios, you need to normalize the telemetry from different devices so that you can display and process the telemetry consistently.
 To learn more, see Map telemetry on ingress to IoT Central.

 Extract business value